msparshatt/TerrainGenerator/Assets/Manual/manual.md

 ## Brushes
 Brushes should be square, greyscale images.
 Black areas are transparent, white areas are completely opaque.
+Note any stamps which work with Unity's terrain system can be imported.

 ## Materials and textures
 These should be square jpg or png images.
 Images with a resolution of around 2kx2k work best.
 Importing large materials can slow down paint operations.